 If you are not critically injured and you have a smart phone, take photos of the scene.
 Include photos of all vehicles involved, license plate, and any landmarks such as street signs.
 Also take photographs of everyone who is present at the scene or, at the very least, take a photo of their driver's license.

 Write it down

-Record important details of the accident including names, phone numbers, street names, addresses, and so forth.
+Record important details including names, phone numbers, street names, addresses, and so forth.
 Make sure you save this information in a secure place for access later if needed.